Couples Therapy Season 4.5

 Or is the conflict—and the story surrounding it—serving one of the partners in some way?

 Rod & Alison.
-Even their positions on Orna’s couch reflect their dynamic—Rod slouched, Alison erect.
+Even their positions on Orna’s couch reflect their dynamic—Rod slouched, Alison straight up.

 He’s Trying